-As is illustrated in Figure 15, in an environment of higher (albeit falling) inflation and interest rates, where growth seems to continue to be out of favour, EWI traded at wider discounts relative to its long-term averages.
-However, from the middle of 2023 a broad trend of discount narrowing can be seen, albeit with increased periods of volatility, which coincided with strong signs that inflation - particularly in more developed markets - had been receding.
-This was accompanied by improved sentiment towards growth stocks, which appears to have helped to narrow EWI's discount significantly.
+As is illustrated in Figure 15, in an environment of higher (albeit falling) inflation and interest rates, where growth continues to be out of favour, EWI found itself trading at discounts that were significantly wider than its long-term averages.
+However, from the middle of 2023 a broad trend of discount narrowing can be seen, albeit with marked periods of volatility, which coincided with strong signs that inflation - particularly in more developed markets - had been receding.
+This naturally led to